bitbi-core/bitbi.org.website/content/program/contractum/fungibles.md

 through burning equivalent amount of bitcoins.
 Such operation can't be a state transition, since we do not have a predefined set of single-use-seals to define a "rights of issue" for an open and unknown set of participants.
-We can't also do "multiple geneses", since each genesis will define a new RGB contract and the assets under different RGB contracts are not fungible.
+We can't also do "multiple geneses", since each genesis will define a new BTB contract and the assets under different BTB contracts are not fungible.
 State extensions were created exactly to address this issue.
 A contract using them may look in the following way: